zapier/visual-builder/docs/_embed/zap_editor.md

 ## Creating Zaps without Zap Templates

 You can also facilitate a user's Zap creation via URL parameters instead of an existing Zap Template.
 This provides flexibility to redirect users to a pre-populated Zap Editor with known context from your app without publishing a Zap Template for each specific use case.

-Use this URL schema for your embedded editor experience or as lightweight entry point into the Zap Editor from your app.
+Use the generator under the "Embeds" and "Pre-filled Zaps" tabs in the developer platform to easily construct pre-filled Zaps for your embedded editor experience or as lightweight entry point into the Zap Editor from your app.
+See how to use the [pre-filled Zap generator](https://platform.zapier.com/embed/zap-editor#pre-filled-zap-generator) in the section below.

 Similar to the [prefill](https://platform.zapier.com/embed/zap-editor#prefill-options) options for automatically defining field values for users, you can prefill apps, events, and input field values in the Zap Editor with the following URL schema:

 Base URL: `https://zapier.com/webintent/create-zap?`